Tom Banton: Domestic and franchise career

 Banton made his Twenty20 cricket debut for Somerset in the 2017 NatWest t20 Blast on 16 July 2017.
 He made his first-class debut for Somerset in the 2018 County Championship on 18 September 2018.
 In 2019, he became a regular in all three formats, scoring two centuries in Somerset's victorious Royal London One-Day Cup campaign as well as a maiden T20 century against Kent in the Vitality Blast.

 Banton was signed by Brisbane Heat in the Australian Big Bash League for the 2019/20 season.
 In December 2019, he was drafted by Pakistan Super League (PSL) franchise team Peshawar Zalmi as their Diamond Category pick at the 2020 PSL draft.
 Later the same month, in the 2020 IPL auction, he was bought by the Kolkata Knight Riders ahead of the 2020 Indian Premier League.
 Banton was set to play for the Brisbane Heat in the 2020–21 Big Bash League, but pulled out of the tournament on 5 December 2020.

 In April 2022, he was bought by the Welsh Fire for the 2022 season of The Hundred.
 In July 2022, in the County Championship match against Essex, Banton scored his maiden century in first-class cricket.

+Banton signed a two-year contract extension with Somerset in September 2024.

+He made his maiden first-class triple century and the highest individual first-class score by a Somerset player when he compiled 371 against Worcestershire in the opening round of the 2025 County Championship.

 International career

 In December 2017, he was named in England's squad for the 2018 ICC Under-19 Cricket World Cup.

 In September 2019, Banton was named in England's Twenty20 International (T20I) squad for their series against New Zealand.
 He made his T20I debut for England, against New Zealand, on 5 November 2019.
 The following month, Banton was named in England's One Day International (ODI) squad for their series against South Africa.
 He made his ODI debut on 4 February 2020, for England against South Africa.

 On 29 May 2020, Banton was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 9 July 2020, Banton was included in England's 24-man squad to start training behind closed doors for the ODI series against Ireland.
 On 27 July 2020, Banton was named in England's squad for the ODI series.

+Banton was recalled for England to play the T20I series against the West Indies in 2025.